sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 ### What it's like to use Linux

 If Linux has an underlying mantra, it's that, for better or worse, **you're** running your computer.
 You _can_ (and very well might) accidentally render your computer unusable (known as "bricking").
 There's a bit of a learning curve.
 But this also means you're more free to make it work, look, and act the way you want.
 Want lots of updates?
 Use a "rolling" distro like Arch Linux.
 Have old hardware?
 You've got XFCE.
-There's [a whole subbreddit of users showing off their aesthetic tweaks](http://reddit.com/r/unixporn).
+There's [a whole subbreddit full of users showing off their aesthetic tweaks](https://www.reddit.com/r/unixporn/top/?t=year), which were and still are strikingly diverse to me, each customized to the users liking and workflow.
 As Tim Wu writes, [some technology should be a little demanding](https://www.newyorker.com/tech/annals-of-technology/the-problem-with-easy-technology).
-Once you get the hang of Linux, and you know which compatible apps you like, it _can be_ very smooth.
+Once you get the hang of Linux, and you know which compatible apps you like, both setting up and using Linux _can be_ very [smooth](https://www.reddit.com/r/unixporn/comments/a9eeuw/plasma_i_have_mastered_the_moves/).

+<blockquote class="reddit-card" data-card-created="1547690125"><a href="https://www.reddit.com/r/unixporn/comments/a9eeuw/plasma_i_have_mastered_the_moves/">[Plasma] i have mastered the moves</a> from <a href="http://www.reddit.com/r/unixporn">r/unixporn</a></blockquote>
+<script async src="//embed.redditmedia.com/widgets/platform.js" charset="UTF-8"></script>

 I've also found a certain humility in the Linux community.
 Rarely is anything advertised as "it just works" -- there's no economic incentive for such claims.
-So when things aren't quite right, support is generally easy to find online -- without much defensive posturing as preamble -- and if something isn't right, there are places non-developers can post about it where it may get fixed.
+So when things aren't quite right, support is generally easy to find online -- without much defensive posturing as preamble -- and other users are generally very helpful and invested.
+And if something really isn't right in the software, there are forums and other places non-developers can post about it where it may get fixed, including Mastodon and a number of [subreddits](https://www.reddit.com/r/linux4noobs).

+Some other benefits of using Linux: Once I got it setup right, it's been pretty stable; but if something ever does go wrong, re-building my operating system from scratch (or more specifically, a downloaded file burned on to a USB stick) is pretty easy once you've done it a few times.
+Software update notifications are also very unobtrusive (something that was always [annoying](https://medium.com/s/thenewnew/why-we-dread-new-software-updates-54abc5b62bb1) when using MacOS, particularly in the last few years) -- Linux [gets out of my way](https://kevq.uk/why-i-use-linux/).
+And Linux distros generally respect user privacy, which, granted, apparently draws a sharper contrast with Microsoft Windows 10 than MacOS at this point.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">We are proud to have played our small part in <a href="https://twitter.com/NASAInSight?ref_src=twsrc%5Etfw">@NASAInSight</a>&#39;s <a href="https://twitter.com/hashtag/MarsLanding?src=hash&amp;ref_src=twsrc%5Etfw">#MarsLanding</a>.
+Congratulations <a href="https://twitter.com/NASA?ref_src=twsrc%5Etfw">@NASA</a>! <a href="https://t.co/W06g3VGmH9">pic.twitter.com/W06g3VGmH9</a></p>&mdash; KDE Community (@kdecommunity) <a href="https://twitter.com/kdecommunity/status/1067356235790524416?ref_src=twsrc%5Etfw">November 27, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-That said, I'm not _quite_ ready to say Linux is for everyone.... though I should push myself, in the future, to enumerate the reasons more specifically.
+All that said, I'm not _quite_ ready to say Linux is for everyone.... though I should push myself, in the future, to enumerate the reasons more specifically.
 At this point it's mostly: Foreignness of the command line, loss of applications users rely on, and maybe some hardware compatibility.
 When I think about this question I think about whether I could install Linux on my parents' computers.
 Granted, most of the issues I foresee are the same types of issues I'd anticipate if they suddenly jumped from Mac to Windows, for example.

 ## My top reason to use Linux, at this point